agude/agude.github.io/_drafts/2019-01-01-python_patterns_enum.md

 layout: post
 title: "Python Patterns: Enum"
 description: >
+  Things the real world often come in sets of specific items, like countries, states, or playing cards.
+You can assign each item an integer, but Python has a more elegant way.
 image: /files/patterns/locupletissimi_rerum_naturalium_thesauri_v1_lxxxiii_snake.png
 image_alt: >
   A drawing of a red and white snake taken from Plate LXXXIII from